JoshuaRabito/moneymanager-thickclient/wishlist.md

-# Wishlist
+# Wish list
 * Externalize error messages.
-* Inject loggers instead of using static variables.
-* Externalize endpoints.
+* Use Event Model to update in memory cache